trajafri/htdp-image/FEATURELIST.md

   (and even draws them there!).
   htdp-image doesn't have that feature so every image is drawn in a new window.
 * empty-scene is basically the same as a rectangle (or, there is no concept of scene as it is in 2htdp/image).
+* Non-convex polygons are glitchy, thanks to OpenGL.